 And it sure beats a dark, filthy car wash tunnel with a broken credit card reader attached to a gas station.

-One that note, tunnel washes are continuing to get better and more technological.
-While many washes are old and outdated, expect more of these older tunnel or conveyer washes to be rebuilt, torn down, or outfitted with modern technology like sensors-controlled gates for members, or even light shows within the tunnel.
+On that note, tunnel wash tech continues to get better and even more entertaining.
+While many washes are old and outdated, expect more of these older tunnels or conveyer washes to be rebuilt, torn down, or outfitted with modern technology like sensors-controlled gates for members, or even light shows within the tunnel.

 On the other hand, the size of the market is increasing worldwide, especially in EMEA, so I expect plenty of franchising opportunities to exist.

-While the tools and products used in the industry will likely improve, Many business owners in the car wash industry will be required to update their equipment to remain competitive.
-This remains the same for many detailers who have not yet fully embraced digital technology.
+As tools and products used in the industry improve, business owners will be required to change in order to remain competitive or even survive.
 While the industry likely won’t change overnight, change is coming and it’s important to stay prepared.